 Torres leads Yankees to 5-1 win and sweep of Twins

+''He's a really special player, a really special player,'' first baseman DJ LeMahieu said. ''No moment's too big for him.''

-Didi Gregorius hit two RBI singles, Cameron Maybin homered, and Aroldis Chapman struck out three batters in a five-out save for the Yankees, who pushed their postseason winning streak over the Twins to 13.
-Aaron Judge, DJ LeMahieu and Gregorius also made outstanding defensive plays for key outs.
+Didi Gregorius hit two RBI singles, Cameron Maybin homered and Aroldis Chapman struck out three batters in a five-out save for the Yankees, who pushed their postseason winning streak over the Twins to 13 straight games.
+LeMahieu, Gregorius and Aaron Judge also made outstanding defensive plays for key outs.

 Following a 103-win regular season and their first AL East title since 2012, the Yankees will start the AL Championship Series on Saturday, either at Houston or at home against Tampa Bay.